Shashivadhan1911/FDI_Compliance_aid/README.md

 # FDI Compliance Aid
 AI-powered web portal to monitor FDI compliance, predict regulatory changes, and avoid penalties.

-# Walmart FDI Compliance Portal
+## Walmart FDI Compliance Portal
 This is a web application developed for the Walmart Hackathon 2025.
-It helps Walmart proactively monitor and stay compliant with India's FDI and regulatory requirements, avoiding penalties and operational risks.
+It helps Walmart proactively monitor and stay compliant with India's FDI and regulatory requirements, avoiding penalties and operational risks.This project is an AI-driven compliance monitoring portal developed during the Walmart Hackathon 2025.
+It helps Walmart stay proactive in navigating India's complex FDI and e-commerce regulations by predicting policy changes, assessing business impact, and automating compliance actions.
+The platform integrates advanced analytics, real-time alerts, and a user-friendly dashboard to reduce regulatory risks and ensure continuous legal alignment.

-Here’s a **project description** you can use for your GitHub repo (or for your Vercel deployment, project report, or hackathon submission):

----
+Here’s a **project description**:

 ### 📄 **Project Description**